VladislavFitz/Visalto/README.md

 ```

 Set quality of service of image loading queue

 ```
 Visalto.shared.qualityOfService = .userInteractive
 ```

 Turn on/off a disk cache

 ```
 Visalto.shared.useDiskCache = false
 ```

-It is also possible to customize image loading operation by setting
+It is also possible to customize each image loading operation by providing
 * quality of service
 * priority in the queue
 * url request cache policy